vivekkj123/TodoApp-react-native/README.md

 ## Contributing 🎯

 This project is made by a complete beginner to React native.
-But I'll happy to merge pull requests.
+But I'm happy to merge pull requests.

 ## License ©️